*This post was updated 6 August 2020

 6. Make time to log out

-In the gig economy, it can be tempting to stay chained to your smartphone or laptop, retweeting social media posts, checking stats, networking and hustling for work.
+In the gig economy, it can be tempting to stay chained to your smartphone or laptop, retweeting social media posts, checking the latest metrics, networking and hustling for work.
 But all of this can contribute to unnecessary strain, leaving you feeling exhausted.
 Make time to disconnect from the internet and your tech for at least a few hours on an evening and at weekends.
-Planning regular holidays or a few days away can also help refresh what may sometimes feel like a monotonous day-to-day cycle.
+Planning regular days off can also help refresh what may sometimes feel like a monotonous day-to-day cycle.

 7. Separate your devices

-If possible, buy a separate computer for personal use.
+If possible, invest in a separate computer for personal use.
 This means when you’ve finished working you can put your computer to bed and won’t be reminded of what you’ve been working on, be tempted to tweak that blog post or fire off an email.

 8. Get a business number